Brexit: Can I Still Play EuroMillions From the UK?

 In June 2016, the UK voted to leave the European Union, a decision that sent shockwaves across the continent and left many of the country's lottery players wondering whether or not they could still play EuroMillions.
 As of 11pm on 31st January 2020, the United Kingdom has left the European Union.
-Continue reading to find out how EuroMillions will be affected and how you can take part in EuroMillions draws.
+Continue reading to find out how EuroMillions will be affected and how you can continue to take part.

-The agreement in place to run the game is between the UK National Lottery and the official lottery operators of the eight other participating member states, so the UK will remain a part of the EuroMillions family, regardless of the nation’s political status.
+The agreement in place to run the game is between the UK National Lottery and the official lottery operators of the eight other participating countries, so the UK will remain a part of the EuroMillions family regardless of the nation’s political status.

 How will Brexit affect UK expats in other EuroMillions countries?

 You can still play EuroMillions if you are a UK expat living in another participating country.